erfanrajati/PythonTeek_GitFlow_Guidelines/guidelines.md

      - `feat(assets): add forest textures and tree models`
      - `feat(assets): add background music and sound effects for level 1`
      - `feat(assets): add new character sprites and animations`

+     **Note:**
+     - make sure you separate commits in each of those categories, never commit with more than one category at once.

 ## **5. Pull Requests (PRs) and Code Reviews**
    - **Creating PRs**: